SzymonStach19/DDD/README.md

 - For best results, ensure your dataset is balanced across all four classes.
 - You can further tune model parameters in `models.py`.
 - All outputs (models, plots) are automatically organized in their respective folders.

+## License
+Educational, open-source project.
+You may use and modify the code for your own purposes.

 ---